Also known as sciatica, a medical condition characterized by pain that descends the leg from the lower back.

 Initially, the treatment in the first 6-8 weeks should be conservative.

 Surgery for unilateral sciatica involves the removal of a part of the disc, which is known as a discectomy.
-While it results in short-term benefits, the long-term benefits seem to be equivalent to conservative care.
+While it results in short-term benefits, the long-term benefits seem equivalent to conservative care.

 Evidence of low to moderate quality suggests that spinal manipulation is an effective treatment for acute sciatica.
 For chronic sciatica, the evidence is poor.